 As the saying goes, time is money, especially for a freelance graphic designer.
 To be successful you want your design process to be as efficient as possible, while delivering high-quality designs.

 After you have finished gathering information, the next step would be to brainstorm ideas and present them to the client.
 However, it’s hard to communicate visual ideas with just words alone.
 You need a tool to translate them into visualizations — which is where a mood board comes in.

 WHAT IS A MOOD BOARD?

 WHY DO YOU NEED A MOOD BOARD?

-In addition, once the mood board is approved by the client, your workflow becomes much smoother since you have a foundation to work with.
+Once the mood board is approved by the client, your workflow should become much smoother since you now have a foundation to work with.

 See also: A Typical Design Process

 And don’t stop with one mood board — consider creating a few mood boards based around different themes so both you and the client have more options to work with.

 WHAT MAKES A GOOD MOOD BOARD?